foundriesio/docs/source/customer-factory/docker-apps.rst

 .. _Docker App:
    https://github.com/docker/app/

+In your factory we have provided the ``shellhttpd`` docker application for reference.

 However, ``shellhttpd`` is disabled until you instruct your factory to build the container and Docker App definition.
 To enable it, clone your **containers.git**